V Wine Room is West Hollywood’s Wine Library

-Concealed off Westbourne Drive, this tucked away wine enclave and shop features mainly boutique California and European producers but what you may not know is that this charming, Spanish style building was once a library back in the 1930s and previously Charlie Chaplin actor’s studio in the 1920s.
+Concealed off Westbourne Drive, V Wine Room is a tucked-away wine bar and shop that features boutique California and European producers.
+But what you may not know is that this charming, Spanish-style building was once a library back in the 1930s.
+And before that, it was Charlie Chaplin’s rehearsal studio in the 1920s.

-Special events are ever-evolving, “We’d like to think of ourselves as one of the authoritative wine places in LA.”
-This includes a monthly “Meet the Winemaker” series on the first Wednesday of every month with a discussion followed by a tasting of the wines which might include the only native American female winemaker, Tara Gomez, who only sources grapes from tribal Chumash land in San Ynez.
-“We want you to come in and learn about a new varietal that you’ve never tasted or even heard of, a new term or new technique in winemaking,” adds Consbruck.
+“We’d like to think of ourselves as one of the authoritative wine places in L.A.,” Consbruck says.
+“We want you to come in and learn about a new varietal that you’ve never tasted or even heard of, a new term or new technique in winemaking.”

 Wine Pairings and Tastings

-Blending labs are also popular where you can make your own bottle but food and wine pairing soirees can include a chocolatier who uses chocolate ganache in wine infusions and an Entomologist who is attempting to shift the perception on insects and wine pairing, “We want this to be a unique and educational classes for people to learn and expand their knowledge without going into a stuffy environment.”
+Blending labs where you can make your own bottle are also popular, but food and wine pairing soirees can include a chocolatier who uses chocolate ganache in wine infusions or an entomologist who is attempting to shift the perception on insects and wine pairing.